Want to know more first?

 Your brain can do almost anything.
 The question is what it costs.
-Six biological dimensions that determine where you thrive and where you burn out.

 You lose four hours in a blink, or you juggle ten things at once.
 Rarely both.